nazpins/naztech-automated-data-sorting-tools/README.md

 ## Projects

+### Naz File Sorter & Naz File Sorter Lite

+Naz File Sorter and its lightweight counterpart, Naz File Sorter Lite, are your go-to solutions for efficient file organization.
+These Python-based utilities categorize your files into predefined directories based on their file types.
+With options to include datetime stamps and support for a wide range of file formats, these tools bring order to your digital chaos.

+### Naz Doc Sorter

+Naz Doc Sorter is a powerful tool that simplifies document organization (ebooks, pdf, md, txt, etc..)
+By leveraging the Google Books API, it renames your documents based on accurate metadata and intelligently sorts them into author-specific folders.
+Say goodbye to cluttered document and ebook collections and hello to a well-structured library.

+### Naz Remove Duplicate Images

+Naz Remove Duplicate Images is a robust utility that identifies and eliminates duplicate images from your directories.
+Powered by advanced hashing algorithms, it effectively detects and removes redundant images, freeing up valuable storage space.
+With batch, PowerShell, and Unix shell scripts provided, removing duplicates has never been easier.

 ### Python Scripts

 The `python-scripts` directory contains a diverse set of scripts tailored for automation, data processing, and machine learning tasks.
 These scripts leverage Python's versatility to provide powerful solutions for common challenges.
 From creating Conda environments to managing user accounts and monitoring system resources, these scripts cater to a wide range of needs.